wp-plugins/cleantalk-spam-protect/readme.txt

 The plugin is paid, you have two weeks free trial to test anti-spam for comments, registrations, bookings, contacts or orders.
 When the trial is finished, you can renew the subscription for 1 year or deactivate anti-spam plugin.

 = Can I use CleanTalk with cache plugins? =
-Anti-spam by CleanTalk doesn't use static HTML code into templates, so all anti-spam functions will works correctly with any WordPress cache plugins.
+Anti-spam by CleanTalk doesn't use static HTML code into templates, so all anti-spam functions will work correctly with any WordPress cache plugins.

-= Does the plugin protects against spam bots at contact forms with third-party services? = If your contact or subscribe form sends data to third-party servers (like mailchimp.com and etc.) the plugin will not protect your form.
-Because the plugin protects against spam bots only forms wihc are sends data directly to your WordPress website.
+= Does the plugin protects against spam bots at forms with third-party services? = If your contact or subscribe form sends data to third-party servers (like mailchimp.com and etc.) the plugin will not protect your form against spam bots.
+Because the plugin protects only forms which are sends data directly to your WordPress website.

 == Other notes ==